Gloucester edge Bath in tense West Country derby

 The hosts have tended to start strongly this season but been unable to turn territory into points, and the trend continued as two early attacking line-outs came to nothing.

 By contrast, Gloucester's driving maul appears ever more effective and they made their set-piece prowess count again.
-Their first attacking line-out saw Alemanno pile over, and with Bath prop Juan Schoeman sent to the sin-bin, Socino followed suit instantly from another line-out drive.
+Their first attacking line-out saw Alemanno pile over and with Bath prop Juan Schoeman sent to the sin-bin, Socino followed suit instantly from another line-out drive.

-When Cherry and Whites number eight Albert Tuise became the second player yellow-carded, Bath captain Dunn cleverly took a quick penalty to take the hosts within a metre before Reid bundled over.
+When Cherry and Whites number eight Albert Tuisue became the second player yellow-carded, Bath captain Dunn cleverly took a quick penalty to take the hosts within a metre before Reid bundled over.

 However, too often in the first half Bath caused their own problems.
 Four of their seven line-outs were lost or stolen, one of which Gloucester pounced on to set up Alemanno's second try.